Aggregation of financial markets: Introduction

-After aggregating the limit order book one faces the following challenge: As traders have different opinions, the aggregated limit order book might be unsettled.
-This means that the buy and sell side of the joint book might overlap, and therefore cannot describe a convex iso-util as it is needed in order to retrieve a characterization of the market's utility function.
-The way out is to settle the limit order book which effectively results in a natural convexification procedure.
-This process is mediated by arbitrageurs as the overlap opens an arbitrage opportunity.
-They will counter-trade the overlapping limit buy and sell orders, settle the limit order book and make a risk-free profit.
-This settlement mechanism can also be observed in real financial markets via cross-exchange price arbitrage.
-To the settled limit order book it is then possible to associate a convex iso-util which describes the aggregated utility function of the market.\\
+After the aggregation, one faces the following problem: As traders have different opinions, the aggregated hypothetical limit order book might not be settled.
+This means that buy and sell side of the book might overlap.
+As we will discuss, it therefore cannot describe a convex iso-util as it is needed to characterize the utility function of the aggregated market.
+The way out is to settle (or clear) the hypothetical limit order book which effectively results in a natural convexification procedure.
+This process is mediated by arbitrageurs as the overlap opens arbitrage opportunities.
+Specifically, arbitrageurs will counter-trade the overlapping limit buy and sell orders, settle the hypothetical limit order book and make a risk-free profit.
+Such a settlement mechanism can also be observed in real financial markets, for example, in darkpools or via cross-exchange price arbitrage trading.
+The settled hypothetical limit order book then describes a convex iso-util which defines the utility function of the aggregated market. \\

-In the aggregation mechanism described above there is the freedom to decide how traders will react to the counter-trading of the arbitrageur.
-For this, we distinguish between two types of traders: \begin{itemize} \item The \emph{adiabatic} trader only trades if her utility is strictly increased.
-This type of trader is not willing to undo any trade. \item The \emph{iso-util} trader is always willing to trade as soon as their utility is not decreased.
-This trader is willing to undo any trade which keeps her underlying utility invariant. \end{itemize}
+The aggregation mechanism still has one degree of freedom, namely how traders react to the counter-trading of the arbitrageur.
+Therefore, we distinguish between two types of traders: \begin{itemize} \item An \emph{adiabatic} trader only trades if her utility is strictly increased.
+This type of trader is not willing to undo any trade. \item An \emph{iso-util} trader is always willing to trade as soon as their utility is not decreased.
+This trader is willing to undo any trade which keeps her utility invariant. \end{itemize}

-This leads to two canonical settlement mechanisms: \begin{itemize} \item In adiabatic settlement, only adiabatic traders are present.
-Hence, the overlapping limit orders vanish out of the limit order book after the clearing process. \item In iso-util settlement, only iso-util traders are present.
-As a consequence, overlapping limit orders reappear on the other side of the limit order book after the clearing process. \end{itemize}
+These two types of traders lead to two canonical settlement mechanisms: \begin{itemize} \item In an \emph{adiabatic settlement} only adiabatic traders are present.
+Hence, all overlapping limit orders vanish out of the limit order book after the arbitrage-mediated clearing process. \item In an \emph{iso-util settlement} only iso-util traders are present.
+As a consequence, overlapping limit orders reappear on the other side of the limit order book after the arbitrage-mediated clearing process. \end{itemize}